 Scholarly Commons Citation

 Mitchell, Andrew D. and Sheargold, Elizabeth, "Global Governance: The World Trade Organization's Contribution" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 386.
+386.